Coronavirus Updates & Messages

 Statement on Coronavirus (COVID-19)

 District 200 is working with and following the recommendation and guidance of our local (McHenry County Health Department), state (Illinois Department of Public Health) and federal (U.S. Center for Disease Control) professional health organizations in preparation of dealing with the COVID-19 (Coronavirus).
-We currently have no known cases of the virus in District 200 or our community.
-Two McHenry County indviduals have tested positive for the virus as of March 13.
 We have continued to update our emergency plans and to take precautions to ensure student safety and the safe operations of our schools.
 We will continue to take our lead from professional health organizations as the situation remains fluid.

 District 200 does have a pandemic response plan developed with local health experts and will continue to review and update that plan should Coronavirus develop in McHenry County or the greater Woodstock area.